sillyhong/front-learn/packages/docs/docs/zh/computer/Framework/react-en.md

 const thunk = createThunkMiddleware();

 export default thunk;}
-// 最后把经过中间件加强后的 dispatch 于剩余 store 中的属性返回，这样你的 dispatch
+// return the middleware-empowered dispatch and the rest of the properties in store.
     return {
       ...store,
       dispatch